xli562/xli562.github.io/_pages/about.md

 ---
 permalink: /
-title: "Henry's homepage"
+title: "Henry's Homepage"
 author_profile: true
 redirect_from:
   - /about/
   - /home/
   - /about.html
 ---
+<br><br>
 Hello, thanks for visiting my personal website.

-I am a **fourth-year undergraduate student** at the **University of Cambridge**, with a strong interest in **digital circuit design**.
-After I graduate with an **MEng** in **2026**, I plan to continue in academia, then eventually join the industry and build chips that improve the lives of as many people as possible.
+I am a fourth-year undergraduate student at the University of Cambridge, with a strong interest in **digital circuit design**.
+After I graduate with an MEng in 2026, I plan to continue in academia, then eventually join the industry and build chips that improve the lives of as many people as possible.

 I am inherently an **engineer**!
 I love building things hands-on, and seeing them work.
 I like to keep things neat and tidy, from my room in college to my Python docstrings.